SumiSastri/dev-blogs/docs/data-structures-algorithms/term-1-linear-structures/wk1-intro/wk1-dsa-intro.md

 Applications: Web caching, database indexing.

-__Data structures and and memory management__

-- Static Data: Fixed, small, may waste memory due to fragmentation.
-- Dynamic Data: Can grow/shrink at runtime, requires careful management during compilation.
-- Memory Allocation: The new keyword allocates memory for objects/classes, storing references using a stack pointer.

-Memory Management and Complexity
-In data structures, memory management refers to efficiently utilizing memory resources to ensure that data can be stored, accessed, and modified without unnecessary waste or performance hits.
-In practice:

-Dynamic memory allocation (e.g., using pointers in linked lists, trees) allows for flexible memory usage.

-Efficient storage (e.g., binary trees or hash tables) allows faster access and manipulation.

-Example of PIN and Password Complexity:
-PIN (Personal Identification Number): A 3-digit PIN has 1,000 possible combinations (from 000 to 999).
-Password with Letters: For a password of length 3 using 26 letters, the number of possible combinations is 26 to the power of 3 taking a brute force attack to run 17,576 iterations to crack the code.
-Adding more characters or including uppercase, lowercase, or special characters increases the complexity exponentially making the password more difficult to crack.

-__What is an algorithm__

-An algorithm is a step-by-step set of instructions to solve a problem.

-__Types of algorithms__

-- Brute Force – Tries all possibilities (slow, inefficient).
-However, it should not be underestimated as cybersecurity attacks often use brute force algorithms to try all possible solutions to break security (e.g., passwords).
-This method is simple but computationally expensive.

-- Divide and Conquer – Splits problems into smaller sub-problems and solves them recursively (e.g., Merge Sort, Quick Sort).
-Binary Search: Uses a divide-and-conquer strategy in searching.
-Merge Sort: Divides data, sorts subgroups, and merges them back in order.
-Binary Trees: Follow a hierarchical structure where each node has up to two children.

-- Greedy Algorithm – Makes the best local choice at each step (e.g., Coin Change Problem, Shortest Path in Graphs).Coin Change Problem: A greedy algorithm attempts to use the fewest coins to make change.
-Shortest Path: In graphs, Dijkstra’s algorithm is an example of a greedy approach.
-Limitations: Greedy algorithms work well in some cases but fail when global optimization is needed, as they do not always explore all possible solutions.

-No method is better or worse than the other - it depends on the use case and the efficiency that the end-user is looking for.

 __How is the efficiency of an algorithm calculated__

 The efficiency of an alogrithm is measured with 2 variables.